-I would not argue that you cannot define yourself, but how do you accurately judge the perception of yourself to others be correct?
-The problem often comes from what you feel inside, not necessarily matching what is being broadcasted to the rest of the world and this can cause serious problems when these two perceptions not only not match, but are diametrically opposed.
+I would not argue against a person not being able to define themselves, but how do you accurately judge the perception of yourself to a reality that others can be in agreement with?
+The problem often comes from what you feel inside, not necessarily matching what is being 'broadcasted' to the rest of the world and this can cause serious problems when these two perceptions not only, not match, but are diametrically opposed.
 Can one person get the world to agree with the identification they place upon themselves?
 If you; Jane Doe/John Smith see yourself as 'ABC' but the world at large sees you as 'XYZ' who is right?
-Does mass perception overrule the individual opinion because the response to you will always come from what you do, rather than what you feel.
+Does mass perception overrule the individual opinion because the response to you will always come from what people feel about you, rather than what you feel about yourself.

 Are we, as a nation, guilty of putting too much credence in perception without investigation.
-It bothers me sometimes when I see a mass agreement about an issue and I don't see individual thoughts having been formulated to really come to the same conclusion.
+It bothers me sometimes when I see a mass agreement about an issue and I don't see any individual thoughts being formulated to really come to the same conclusion.
 Instead it seems we are subject to regurgitated dogma, devoid of a personal thought, but spoken as truth.

 What are the main factors of identification?
-Personality, gender, physical build and look, social status, work status, country of birth, achievements, rank...have I missed anything out?
-Are these the true definitions of people and how do we profile which of these is the most significant?
+Personality, gender, physical build, facial features, social status, work status, country of birth, achievements, rank...have I missed anything out?
+Are these the true definitions of people?
+And how do we profile which of these is the most significant?

 This very small example speaks to our need for security in label identification, as in by understanding what a person does, we think we know who a person is.
 By understanding someone's faith we think we know their ways.
 I leave it to you to find out what people label you as.
-Ask relatives, friends, co-workers and I think you will discover a few surprises in discovering; that we are one thing to one person, something else to another and then have multiple identities to those we have more complicated relationships with.
-But in the end the ultimate question will still remain, who are you to yourself?
-A good answer might be: true.
+Ask relatives, friends, co-workers and I think you will discover a few surprises in discovering; that we are one thing to one person, something else to another and then a multiple of identities to those we have more complicated relationships with.
+But in the end, the ultimate question will still remain, who are you to yourself?
+A good answer to have would be: true.